Practical Backups with Cloudstic Profiles

 auth_ref: google-work

-- stores define destinations and secret references
+- stores define destinations

-- profiles define actual backup jobs
+- profiles define backup jobs

-Step 6: Inspect and Verify Before You Trust It
+Step 6: Verify Before Automating

 cloudstic profile list